Amaha / / / Psychologist vs Psychiatrist: What's the Real Difference and Who Should You Choose?

 Session Style: Psychologists typically spend 45-60 minutes in deep conversation.
 Psychiatrists might spend 15-30 minutes focusing on symptoms and medication adjustments.

 Treatment Duration: Psychology often involves longer-term relationships.
 You might see a psychologist for months or years.
-Psychiatrist visits might be monthly once medication is stabilized.
+Psychiatrist visits might be monthly once medication is stabilised.

 Can Psychology and Psychiatry Work Together?